Via Dolorosa, the path covered with tears

 Actually, this station is the first thing you do when you enter the Church of the Holy Sepulchre.
 It is the Stone of Anointment.

 According to tradition, Joseph of Arimathea and Nicodemus took Christ down from the cross.
-There were also the Virgin Mary, the mother of Jesus, and Maria Magdalena.
+There were also the Virgin Mary, the mother of Jesus, and Mary Magdalene.
 The women helped them to anoint Jesus’ body with mira and oils and wrap it in shrouds, as was the Jewish custom for burial at that time.

-Jerusalem, The Stone of Anointing in the Church of Holy Sepulchre
+Jerusalem, The Stone of Anointing in the Church of the Holy Sepulchre

 The eight lamps are hanging over the stone.
 They are contributed by Armenians, Copts, Greeks and Latins.
 And beside it, there is a huge wall mosaic that represents the events following the crucifixion.